-Students should form small bands in which to write, rehearse and perform their Meat Free
+Students should form small bands in which to write, rehearse and perform their Meat Free Monday songs.

+Play these songs to the class and record them.
 Which are most effective?
 Why?
 Which ones didn't quite work?
 Why not?
 How could they be improved?